Kansas Deer Hunting for Non-Residents: Understanding the Kansas Deer Draw

 The Kansas non-resident deer draw is a lottery system used to allocate deer permits to non-residents.
 The draw is based on a preference point system and gives weighted preference to applicants who have been unsuccessful in recent years.
 When applying for the draw, non-residents can choose to apply for the draw or purchase preference points.

 Both non-resident and resident hunters alike can hunt either whitetail or mule deer in Kansas.
 For non-residents, draw applications and preference points are specific to applying for a whitetail deer permit.
 If non-residents wish to hunt mule deer, they must apply for a Mule Deer Stamp during the April application period.
 If drawn for either an archery or muzzleloader whitetail deer permit in certain units and applied for the Mule Deer Stamp, non-residents will be entered into a draw for a limited number of Mule Deer Stamps.
-However, preference points will not apply for this Mule Deer Stamp draw.
+Preference points do not apply in the Mule Deer Stamp draw, and those successful in drawing a mule deer stamp will need to pay the $150 stamp fee.
 If not drawn for the mule deer stamp, non-residents will still receive a whitetail deer permit for that successful draw unit.

 How do deer preference points work for non-residents?